How To Create HEALTHY BOUNDARIES

-Genuine connections are so special + staying plugged into them means being intentional with your time.
-It's hard to come by considerate , consistent + reliable people so if you have them in your life, share your gratitude + appreciation often.
+Genuine connections are rare + precious + staying connected to them requires intentionality.
+Thoughtful, reliable + consistent people are hard to find, so if you have them in your life, make a point to express your gratitude + appreciation often.

 "I will be treated sacredly."